-- The Australian Government also led the consultation with industry to refine and settle the fees-for-service model. - In August 2015, the Government released the consultation paper, Proposed industry funding model for the Australian Securities and Investments
+- 439 The Australian Government also led the consultation with industry to refine and settle the fees-for-service model. - In August 2015, the Government released the consultation paper, Proposed industry funding model for the Australian Securities and Investments Commission.
+Treasury also held a number of stakeholder meetings and roundtables to refine aspects of the model.
+To address feedback received, the implementation of the fees-for-service proposal was delayed to allow time to refine the model by gathering further data to support the pricing of fees.

-Commission.
-Treasury also held a number of stakeholder meetings and for-service under the industry funding model.
-The consultation paper contained a revised model for fees for service, reflecting feedback from the previous consultation, including: - (a) the introduction of a tiered fee system for many activities, so that the amount of the fee more accurately reflects the complexity of the activity; and - (b) the removal of fees for novel relief applications, recognising the industry-wide benefits that often result from these activities. - In April 2018, the Government consulted on the exposure draft legislation to implement fees for service.
+In November 2017, the Government released the consultation paper, Introduction of Australian Securities and Investments Commission's fees- for-service under the industry funding model.
+The consultation paper contained a revised model for fees for service, reflecting feedback from the previous consultation, including:

+- (a) the introduction of a tiered fee system for many activities, so that the amount of the fee more accurately reflects the complexity of the activity; and - (b) the removal of fees for novel relief applications, recognising the industry-wide benefits that often result from these activities. - 442 In April 2018, the Government consulted on the exposure draft legislation to implement fees for service.
 On 22 January 2019, the Government released the exposure draft of the Treasury Laws Amendment (ASIC Cost Recovery and Fees) Regulations 2019 for consultation.